FontStruct Logo FontStruct Logo

 This due to the numerous counter-rotated or different directions of nudged 'into place' elements that make up a complete segment.

 There are some elements included that at first seems to be looking like doubles, with onother one looking exactly the same.
 This is right, but these are constructed using different configurations of bricks.
 The reason for this is to provide alternative configurations for them.
-Some scenario's can make one approach to be working just fine, and the other simple not.
+Some scenario's can make one approach to be working just fine, and the other simply not.
 This all hangs in strong correlation with the current nearby configuration of bricks, and simply depends on the whatever spot still remains unused in the surrounding grid.
 Since available grid locations to start working from are usually very limited.
 Its like this, Taller and/or wider letterforms meaning more available space to work from and place your bricks, but the smaller you go, the more scarce space becomes, simple as that.

 So best is to use and work with this tool on a copy of your current glyph to verify no bricks will be raplaced and ruin the current glyps, and only to replace the original glyph once you're absolutely sure everything worked out well together.